KaneMuay/Juliet/README.md

 * PC Standalone

 ## How do I get set up? ##
+1. Add Project to Unity
 * Pull the project
 * Open by IDE(such as Microsoft Visual Studio)

+2. Make a DLL file to Unity

 ## Unity Version Support ##
 * 5.xx and above version